Spathiphyllum wallisii (Peace Lily) Care Indoors, Propagation, Problems and Solutions

 Yellow leaf edges

-Yellow leaf edges in Peace Lily are due to lack of micronutrients like Magnesium and Iron in the soil.
+Yellow leaf edges on Peace Lily are due to lack of micronutrients like Magnesium and Iron in the soil.
+Feed it with a phosphorous-rich, water-soluble fertilizer that contains micronutrients monthly in spring and summer.

 Pests